Queen Bees and Wannabes: Challenges of online pressure

+Balancing parenting and technology

-Wiseman states in the interview that “this is a privilege.
+Wiseman states in the interview that "this is a privilege.
 This is not a right.
-And for you to participate, you need to not humiliate, tease, send embarrassing pictures, forward embarrassing pictures " when speaking about the need for parents and guardians to help structure their children in order to stop the previous points mentioned.
-Furthermore, if kids use social media, it is a privilege, not a right.
+And for you to participate, you need to not humiliate, tease, send embarrassing pictures, forward embarrassing pictures" when speaking about the need for parents and guardians to help structure their children to stop the previous points mentioned.
+If kids use social media, it is a privilege, not a right.
+Wiseman stresses to her readers in the newest edition the need for parents to help aid their children in growing up in an online world.
+By doing so, she believes the structure will allow for children and teenagers to know right from wrong and to think before they post or interact online.

-Queen Bees and Wannabes Influence on Mean Girls
+Influence on Mean Girls

 In 2024, Tina Fey, the creator of Mean Girls, released the musical version of the movie.
-The original movie, released in 2004, took inspiration from Rosalind Wiseman’s Queen Bees and Wannabes.
+The original movie, released in 2004, took inspiration from Rosalind Wiseman's Queen Bees and Wannabes.
 Furthermore, the two pieces of work relate due to both creators wanting to update the original versions.
-Tina Fey states in the 2024 article that “I was writing in the early 2000s very much based on my experience as a teen in the late ’80s.
-It’s come to no one’s surprise that jokes have changed.
-You don’t poke in the way that you used to poke”.
+Tina Fey states in the 2024 article that "I was writing in the early 2000s very much based on my experience as a teen in the late '80s.
+It's come to no one's surprise that jokes have changed.
+You don't poke in the way that you used to poke".
 Fey stresses that with changing times, the concept of jokes and comedy must adapt as well.
+Overall, the updates to Queen Bees and Wannabes relates to the changes happening in the world today and how Rosalind Wiseman's book influences the new Mean Girl movie.